-Fifty-eight IIS (comprising all 50 states plus the Commonwealth of the Northern Mariana Islands, the District of Columbia, Guam, New York City, Philadelphia, Puerto Rico, San Diego, and the Virgin Islands) were encouraged to be measured in the IIS Transport Assessment.
+Fifty-eight IIS (comprising all 50 states plus the Commonwealth of the Northern Mariana Islands, the District of Columbia, Guam, New York City, Philadelphia, Puerto Rico, San Diego, and the Virgin Islands6) were encouraged to be measured in the IIS Transport Assessment.

-Of the 58, 43 (74%) had a SOAP Web Services/CDC WSDL end point available for testing.
-This is an increase of 22 IIS since the baseline measurement in Quarter 3 of 2016.
+Of the 58, 44 (76%) had a SOAP Web Services/CDC WSDL end point available for testing.
+This is an increase of 23 IIS since the baseline measurement in Quarter 3 of 2016.
 Specific results for each test were as follows:

 Connectivity Test Submit Single Message Security Fault

-40 41 31
+43 44 35

 0 0 5

-3 2 7
+1 0 4

-Of the 43 IIS with a CDC WSDL end point available for testing:
+Of the 44 IIS with a CDC WSDL end point available for testing:

-- 31 IIS met all three measures.
+- 35 IIS met all three measures.

-- 9 IIS met two out of three measures, with all 9 cases missing the Security Fault measure (Measure 3).
-It is important to note that the IIS passed all measures except the Security Fault are interoperable with the CDC WSDL standard as long as the correct authentication parameters are sent.
+- 8 IIS met two out of three measures, with all 8 cases missing the Security Fault measure (Measure 3).
+It is important to note that the IIS passed all measures except the Security Fault are interoperable with the CDC WSDL standard if the correct authentication parameters are sent.
 For this reason, these sites are functionally compatible for production use when authentication succeeds but improperly indicate authentication failure through the use of the Security Fault.

 - 1 IIS met one out of three measures.

-- 2 IIS met zero out of three tests.